cagix/pandoc-lecture/README.md

 _Note_: Since Hugo version 0.110.0, the configuration file for Hugo is supposed to be named `hugo.yaml` (see also https://gohugo.io/getting-started/configuration/#hugotoml-vs-configtoml).
 However, since this name is also already being used for the Pandoc default file for pre-processing Markdown files (`defaults/hugo.yaml`), there would be a naming conflict.
 Therefore, in the example [Programming Methods/PM Lecture/Makefile](https://github.com/Programmiermethoden/PM-Lecture/blob/master/Makefile), another file name is used for the Hugo configuration (`hugo_conf.yaml`) and then explicitly set as a parameter for Hugo in the Makefile (`--config hugo_conf.yaml`).

-## Using locally: Native installation
+## Option C: Locally via native installation

 Local use without Docker is also an option for Unix-like operating systems like Linux or macOS (_but is not recommended_).
 For this purpose, the specified tools have to be installed manually using the correct versions.
 The files linked below provide both the download URLs for the respective binaries and the required version numbers: